Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 #### Health Manager

 A health manage ensures that the desired number of instances of each service are operational.
-For this it monitors the instance statuses (for example by endpoint monitoring).
+For this, it monitors the instance statuses (for example by endpoint monitoring).

 A health manager has a desired state and an actual state.
 The health manager compares the two states and tries to restart, start or stop services to match the two states.

+Basically Kubernetes deployments and replica-sets.

 ### Queue Load-leveling